apache/trafficcontrol/docs/source/glossary.rst

 		TS_PROFILE
 			A Traffic Stats Profile

-			.. warning:: For legacy reasons, the names of Profiles of this type *must* begin with ``TRAFFIC_STATS``.
+			.. warning:: For legacy reasons, the names of Profiles of this type *must* be ``TRAFFIC_STATS``.
 This is **not** enforced by the :ref:`to-api` or Traffic Portal, but certain Traffic Control operations/components expect this and will fail to work otherwise!

 		TP_PROFILE
 			A Traffic Portal Profile